pankalog/docker-distribution-keycloak/README.md

 ```bash
 docker login https://localhost:5001 -u testuser -p secret
 ```
+**You need to re-download the adapter config and replace the certificates in the adapterConfig/certs directory before running!**
 *Maybe I will be able to use this as a demo repository down the line!*